CarGurus, Inc. (NASDAQ:CARG) Chairman Langley Steinert Sells 13,994 Shares

 - On Monday, May 10th, Langley Steinert sold 13,995 shares of CarGurus stock.
 The shares were sold at an average price of $27.72, for a total transaction of $387,941.40.

 - On Wednesday, May 5th, Langley Steinert sold 83 shares of CarGurus stock.
-The shares were sold at an average price of $25.01, for a total transaction of $2,075.83.
+The stock was sold at an average price of $25.01, for a total transaction of $2,075.83.

 - On Monday, April 26th, Langley Steinert sold 13,994 shares of CarGurus stock.
 The stock was sold at an average price of $25.83, for a total transaction of $361,465.02.